 A History of "1sts" Among Biologics in Each of Its Indications††

 approved for moderate to severe RA in DMARD**

 approved for moderately to severely active polyarticular juvenile RA (JRA)6††

 approved for moderate to severe plaque psoriasis9††‡‡

-* 6-month average of IMS monthly NPA prescription data by rheumatologists.
-IMS NPA prescription data does not include products administered by infusion.
+* 6-month total of IMS monthly NPA prescription data by rheumatologists.
+These data include only dispensed total scripts.

 † Initial clinical research in RA patients began in 1993.

 ‡ Patients observed for safety across all indications.
 Includes global clinical trials and 4 cohort studies in the U.S. and Canada.